feldian15/GrinDorms/README.md

 The directory titled Written-Reports contains any written reports for class submission

 ### djangotutorial
-The directory djangotutorial contains a basic walkthrough of django using python
+This directory contains a basic Django walkthrough using Python.
+It includes fundamental concepts and example code to help new developers familiarize themselves with Django.